-The rural area comprises a variety of natural landscapes including inland lochs, rugged upland, farmland, valleys, upland river plateau plateau moorland. farmland and These broad landscape character areas provide an attractive and complementary setting for the suburban area.
+The rural area comprises a variety of natural landscapes including inland lochs, rugged upland, farmland, upland river vallevs, plateau farmland and plateau moorland.
+These broad landscape character areas provide an attractive and complementary setting for the suburban area.
 The landscape has been influenced by the historic evolution of East Renfrewshire and adds interest, diversity and value to the quality of the area.

-The White Cart Water and the Levern Water are important environmental features of both the rural and builtup areas.
+The White Cart Water and the Levern Water are important environmental features of both the rural and built-up areas.

-East Renfrewshire is well placed in respect of the national transport Ayrshire route), passing through the centre of the area.
-The Glasgow Southern Orbital (GSO), from Newton Mearns (M77) to East Kilbride, has circumferential traffic improved movements and reduced through traffic in Eaglesham and the suburban communities along the A727 (Paisley to East Kilbride route).
+East Renfrewshire is well placed in respect of the national transport network, with the M77 (Glasgow to Ayrshire route), passing through the centre of the area.
+The Glasgow Southern Orbital (GSO), from Newton Mearns (M77) to East Kilbride, has improved circumferential traffic movements and reduced through traffic in Eaglesham and the suburban communities along the A727 (Paisley to East Kilbride route).
 Local public transport facilities provide good accessibility to Glasgow and to the national rail and bus networks.

-Whilst Renfrewshire is East considered to be primarily suburban • in character, it does contain a number of locally important businesses as well as international companies.
+Whilst East Renfrewshire is considered to be primarily suburban • in character, it does contain a number of locally important businesses as well as international companies.
 In recent years, when taking into account self-employment, the number of jobs has increased, as has the proportion of jobs filled by local residents.

 Major employers within the area include East Renfrewshire Council, the NHS, Linn Products and major chain supermarket companies.
-There are very many smaller businesses operating over a diverse range of sectors including retail, hospitality, construction and I.T.
+There are very many smaller businesses operating over a diverse range of sectors including retail, hospitality, construction and LT.

-responsible for the administration and enforcement of statutory functions governing building regulations and dangerous buildings, structures, including open and vacant properties.
+The Building Standards Service is responsible for the administration and enforcement of statutory functions governing building regulations and dangerous buildings, structures, including open and vacant properties.